-In the modern ball bearings the machine designer has available, also, many widely varying specific characteristics, according as different types are considered, over and above the general advantages commonly listed as attributes of anti-friction bearings as a whole.
+In the modern ball bearings, the machine designer has available, also, many widely varying specific characteristics.
+According to different bearing types, over and above the general advantages commonly listed as attributes of anti-friction bearings as a whole.

-Ball bearings in various types and sizes are designed to carry either radial loads or thrust loads in nearly any practical magnitude.
+Ball bearings in various types and sizes are able to carry either radial loads or thrust loads in nearly any practical magnitude.
 In general, they afford maximum load capacity in the smallest possible space.
 Most of them will have the ability, furthermore, to carry both radial and thrust loads at the same time, in various proportions and totals.

-Requirements may demand that shafts be located positively under light thrust loads or it may be necessary to provide very positive location even under considerable thrust.
+Requirements may demand that people locate shafts positively under light thrust loads.
+Or it may be necessary to provide a very positive location even under considerable thrust.
 Specific types of ball bearings offer these possibilities.
 For example, the standard Single Row Type is satisfactory for locating shafts end-wise in assemblies, where slight end-wise or axial deflection under load is not serious.
-On the other hand, if under load practically no movement of the shaft is permissible, and great rigidity must be assured, the Double Row Angular-Contact Bearing may be employed or perhaps a Duplex Unit.
-These qualities of definite axial location are procured with certain types of bearings without sacrificing their capacity for radial an d thrust loads as well.
+On the other hand, if under load practically no movement of the shaft is permissible, and you must assure great rigidity.
+You can employ the Double Row Angular-Contact Bearing or perhaps a Duplex Unit.
+Procure these qualities of definite axial location with certain types of bearings without sacrificing their capacity for radial and thrust loads as well.

-Thrust in both directions — as experienced with reversing worm drives — can be carried by more than one type of bearing, but other designs are not suitable at all, and some discrimination must be exercised.
+Thrust in both directions — as experienced with reversing worm drives — more than one type of bearing can carry it.
+But other bearing designs are not suitable at all.

-Where the speed factor is involved still other characteristics may be required, and these too can be obtained by proper selection, some bearings carry greater loads at higher speeds than others, due to their internal design.
+Where it involves the speed factor it may still require other characteristics.
+And this proper selection can obtain, some bearings carry greater loads at higher speeds than others, due to their internal design.

-Radial rigidity of shaft — as well as the end-wise rigidity mentioned — is offered by various types of assemblies, including preloaded bearing combinations, for the extreme rigidity of machine tool spindles, etc. Shafts must be adjusted end wise on initial assembly to compensate for certain demands which may be made in service.
+Radial rigidity of shaft — as well as the end-wise rigidity mentioned — various types of assemblies can offer, including preloaded bearing combinations, for the extreme rigidity of machine tool spindles, etc. You must adjust shafts endwise on the initial assembly to compensate for certain demands.

-The extreme degree of precision which may be obtained with ball bearings is well known, and in many applications is the determining factor in their use.
+The extreme degree of precision which may be obtained with ball bearings is well known.
+And in many bearing applications is the determining factor in their use.